wearvr/pimax-vr-unity-sdk-instructions/README.md

 Instructions for how to create new Unity virtual reality experiences for the Pimax (or port existing ones).

 These guides primarily target the Pimax 8k Headset for desktop applications and games, although other devices using the same SDK will generally be supported.
-For controllers and base stations this documentation and example projects will be working from the HTC vive and SteamVR.
+For controllers and base stations this documentation and example projects will be working from the HTC Vive and SteamVR.

 <p align="center">
   <img alt="P1 Headset" width="500px" src="/docs/assets/Pimax 5K.svg">